Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an eastward hot spot: Introduction

 In this paper we report CO emission lines in the atmosphere of WASP-33 b using observations with the MMT in Arizona, USA, equipped with the ARizona Infrared imager and Echelle Spectrograph (ARIES).
-It is the first detection of CO emission lines detected with high resolution cross correlation spectroscopy (HRCCS) utilizing the large Doppler-shift induced by the planet's orbital motion, and despite the lower resolution of the spectra presented here in comparison to other HRCCS observations, it also reveals information about the planet's atmospheric dynamics.
+It is the first reported detection of CO emission lines detected with high resolution cross correlation spectroscopy (HRCCS).
+During the refereeing process of this paper, \citet{Yan2022} independently reported a detection of CO emission lines in the atmosphere of WASP-33 b using GIANO-B, and CO emission lines are also subsequently reported in the atmospheres of WASP-121 b \citet{Holmberg2022} and WASP-18 b \citet{Brogi2022}.
+However, we note that our detection here, which uses the large Doppler-shift induced by the planet's orbital motion, is at lower spectral resolution compared to other HRCCS observations, and still reveals information about the planet's atmospheric dynamics.
 The observations and the subsequent data reduction are discussed in Section~\ref{sec:obs}.
-Our models and the methods used to characterise the exoplanet's atmosphere are described in Section~\ref{sec:methods}.
+Our atmospheric models are described in Section~\ref{sec:modeling}.
+These models are used to characterise the exoplanet's atmosphere using HRCCS as described in Section~\ref{sec:hrccs}.
 The results are presented in Section~\ref{sec:results} and discussed in Section~\ref{sec:discussion}.
 Our main conclusions and recommendations for future work are summarised in Section~\ref{sec:conclusions}.